 Timing the PMD Hatch

 Timing the PMD hatch requires understanding the key environmental factors that influence its occurrence.
-Factors such as water temperature, weather conditions, and the life cycle of the insects play crucial roles.
-They dwell in the riverbed for about a year before emerging as winged adults.
+Pale Morning Dun nymphs dwell in the riverbed for about a year before they emerge as winged adults.
 Warmer water temperatures in the spring and early summer activate the nymphs.
-This leads to the emergence of the adult insects in early June.
-Monitoring water temperatures and flows at Holter dam will help you gauge the progress of the hatch.
+This leads to the emergence of the adult insects around the second week of June.
+Monitoring water temperatures at Holter dam and down river will help you gauge the progress of the hatch.

 Life Cycle of the Pale Morning Dun Fly